Bernie Cotton

 Bernard James Cotton MBE (born 30 June 1948) is a field hockey coach and former player and captain.
 He won 73 caps for England and 54 for Great Britain, representing the country at the 1972 Summer Olympics.
 He went on to serve as Great Britain's assistant manager at the 1988 Summer Olympics, where the team won a gold medal, and as manager at the 1992 Summer Olympics, where they finished sixth.

+Biography

-Having gained a degree in Geography at Fitzwilliam College, Cambridge, he worked as a geography teacher at Bishop's Stortford College for six years in the late 1960s and 1970s.
-He then taught at Bedford School before returning to Bishop's Stortford College during the 1990s.
+Having gained a degree in Geography at Fitzwilliam College, Cambridge, where he became the captain of the Cambridge hockey team.
+He worked as a geography teacher at Bishop's Stortford College for six years in the late 1960s and 1970 and then taught at Bedford School before returning to Bishop's Stortford College during the 1990s.
 He left the school to work as a performance director for the British Olympic Association, later becoming Performance Manager.
 In 2009 he was appointed MBE for services to sports.

+Cotton initially played club hockey for Cambridge University, becoming captain of both Cambridge and England in 1970. and then joined Southgate Hockey Club in the Men's England Hockey League.
+He was part of the Southgate team that won the EuroHockey Club Champions Cup for three successive years in 1976, 1977 and 1978.